 The McLean County Chamber of Commerce, in partnership with CommunityLink, has produced a large, detailed map of McLean County, including Bloomington, Normal and the surrounding communities, as well as key tourist attractions throughout the area.

-These maps are now available at the Chamber office, 2203 E Empire Street in Bloomington, for free.
+These maps are now available at the Chamber office, 2203 E Empire Street in Bloomington, free of charge.

 You can also click here to view the map online.